exotica-jewelry/archived-multietch/README.md

 This website is built using [Hugo](https://gohugo.io), with the [Ananke theme](https://themes.gohugo.io/gohugo-theme-ananke/) (customized).

+## Development build

-Run `hugo` to generate the site, and `hugo serve --renderToDisk` for development at `http://localhost:1313/`.
+Run `hugo serve --renderToDisk` for development at `http://localhost:1313/`.

+## Production build

+Run `hugo` to generate the site for production.
+Be sure to do this after any development.